-‘Days of Our Lives’ Spoilers: Murder Plot Thickens With Deimos At The Center
+‘Days Of Our Lives’ Spoilers: Murder Plot Thickens With Deimos At The Center

 — Days of our Lives (@nbcdays) March 14, 2017

-While he was distracted by Nicole’s situation with baby Holly, he will turn his attention towards Chad and Gabi.
-Once he figures out that Chad has feelings for Gabi, he will try to kidnap Abigail and Gabi, so he could lure Chad to him.
+While he was distracted by Nicole’s situation with baby Holly, he will turn his attention toward Chad and Gabi.
+Once he figures out that Chad has feelings for Gabi, he will try to kidnap Abigail and Gabi so he could lure Chad to him.

 Days of Our Lives spoilers state Deimos’ plan to capture the two women Chad loves is a recipe for disaster, and he will play on this love triangle for his own benefit.
-He’ll make Chad choose which one to save, which might bring answers for Days of Our Lives fans, who want to see who Chad loves more.
+He’ll make Chad choose which one to save, and that might bring answers for Days of Our Lives fans who want to see who Chad loves more.

 That said, Days of Our Lives viewers shouldn’t worry about either lady’s fate.
-As the Inquisitr reported, Abigail and Chad are going to get some major stories with the shift in writing and Gabi is staying put, too.
-It’s Deimos that fans need to worry about as his fate seems to be sealed.
+As the Inquisitr reported, Abigail and Chad are going to get some major stories with the shift in writing, and Gabi is staying put, too.
+It’s Deimos who fans need to worry about as his fate seems to be sealed.

-Usually, days after an exit is announced, news leaks of the actor or actress that will take the role, but this isn’t the case for Deimos.
+Usually, days after an exit is announced, news leaks of the actor or actress who will take the role, but this isn’t the case for Deimos.
 The news of Irizarry’s firing has been around with no answers as to who will play the villain on Days of Our Lives.
-There’s a good chance we haven’t heard news about a recasting because Deimos will exit the series completely.
+There’s a good chance fans haven’t heard news about a recasting because Deimos will exit the series completely.

 ‘Days Of Our Lives’ News: Vincent Irizarry Leaving DOOL, Deimos Kiriakis To Exit https://t.co/YK4FOCvbzQ pic.twitter.com/vcms6OutpH